AppSecure-nrw/security-belts/orange/nightly-test-of-libraries-with-known-vulnerabilities.md

 # Nightly Test of Libraries With Known Vulnerabilities

-Nightly test for known vulnerabilities in all libraries used by your software are performed.
+Perform nightly tests for known vulnerabilities in all libraries used by your software.

-## Risk
+## Benefits

-- Known vulnerabilities in used libraries are not found and fixed in time.
+- Known vulnerabilities in used libraries are found and do not pile up without notice.
+- The nightly schedule of the tests do not distract and allows focused work.

 ## Assessment

 - Show your nightly pipeline and an exemplary job.
 - Show that failed jobs are fixed.

+## Further Readings